 What The Tropic Air Belize Flight to the Great Blue Hole is Like

 The girl sitting in front of me didn’t like small planes and she was nervous.
 I’m not a fan of propeller planes but any potential worry was immediately replaced by awe and excitement.
-The pilot was also highly experienced, which put us at ease.
+The pilot was also highly experienced and flew normal flights for the airline, which put us at ease.

 - At water level, you can’t actually see the Blue Hole.
 It’s best seen by air.

 - The Great Blue Hole is the world’s largest marine sinkhole but it’s not the only one.
 Dragon Hole in the south China Sea is the deepest at 987 feet.
-There are others in the Bahamas and Egypt.
+There is a blue hole in the Bahamas and in the Red Sea in Egypt.

 - When the scientists went to map the Blue Hole, they found a coke bottle and a GoPro at the bottom.
 They also found a few bodies of people who sadly perished at the site.
 This dive is only for experienced divers.